Joaosa100/Haar-Transformation-2D/README.md

      <br>
       ![Validation - py](images/assets/firstAlgorithmTest/comp90er.png)

        *Differences between the results obtained from the algorithm implemented in C and Python (Pywavelets).
 Each white dot represents a discrepancy identified in the Haar transformation.
-A total of 892 pixels differed out of 8100 (90x90), resulting in an 11.01% error using a zero-difference tolerance.*
+A total of 892 pixels differed out of 8100 (90x90), resulting in an 11.01% error with a zero-difference tolerance.*

    - Now, discarding other regions of the image and using the compressed result (45x45):